immcantation/dowser/docs/topics/formatClones.md

 Change-O style columns as input and masks gap positions, masks ragged ends, removes duplicates sequences, and merges annotations associated with duplicate sequences.
-If specified, it will un-merge duplicate sequences with different values specified in the `trait` option.
+If specified, it will un-merge duplicate sequences with different values specified in the `traits` option.
 It returns a list of `airrClone` objects ordered by number of sequences which serve as input for lineage reconstruction.